GoInterject/GoInterject.github.io/wPortal/L-Database-Connection.md

 ---
-title: Lab 15.2 Database Connection
+title: Lab Portal: Database Connection
 layout: custom
 keywords: [database connection, lab, walkthrough]
 description: This lab shows how to connect to a database using a pre-existing dataportal.